Jonathannsegal/experiments/README.md

 # miscellaneous
-🌌🥁🥨 A collection of random repositories that are not interesting enough to have their own repo 🦉🛫🧪
+🌌🥁🥨 A monorepo of fun experiments that I made 🦉🛫🧪

 # Table of Contents